 The EGU, through Copernicus Publications, publishes 16 peer-reviewed open access journals covering various topics of the Earth, planetary and space sciences.
 Most of these publications are two-stage journals with public peer-review and interactive public discussions.
 The discussion and peer-review of submitted papers are handled in the open access discussion forums (e.g., Atmospheric Chemistry and Physics Discussions), while final papers, upon acceptance, appear in the corresponding peer-review journals (e.g. Atmospheric Chemistry and Physics).
-For more information about this process, please consult EGU's Mission Statement for Publications.
+For more information about this process, please consult our Information and Resources page.

-While the European Geosciences Union welcomes any original scientific work for publication, we expect that:
+While the EGU welcomes any original scientific work for publication, we expect that:

 - the work submitted for publication has not been published before, except in the form of an abstract or proceedings-type publication (including electronic preprints and discussion papers), or as part of a published lecture or thesis, and that it is not under consideration for peer-reviewed publication elsewhere;